syedtahasohail/gps-googleMaps/README.md

-# gsm-googleMaps
+# gps-googleMaps
-Integration of NEO 6m GSM with Google Maps API
+Integration of NEO 6M GPS with Google Maps API